ez80/84-CE-Documentation/tutorial/labels.rst

 Labels
 ================================

 Labels consist of an identifier (or symbol) followed by a colon (:).
+The identifier can contain numbers, letters, and ``_``, but cannot start with a number.
 Labels must be defined only once.

-When compiled, a label is compiled into a 24bit address.
-A label can be used to store a string of data, a location to jump to, or a subroutine to call.
+When a program is compiled, each label is replaced with a 24bit address.
+A label can be used to identify a string of data, a location to jump to, or a subroutine to call.

 From the example program: